Discover Amsterdam

 Image from Koen Dijkstra

 To discover one of the Netherlands’ UNESCO World Heritage Sites, it’s best to get on a bike.
 That’s because on two wheels, you can experience almost all the Beemster Polder, the country’s most famous polder.
 For the uninitiated, a polder is a piece of land reclaimed from the sea – and building these feats of engineering is a skill that the Dutch people have perfected throughout their history.
+The region boasts scenic waterways, dykes, forts, restored mills and traditional farmhouses - the old-style stolpboerderijen - such as those in the villages of Jisp and De Woude.
+Nearby you’ll also find De Rijp, dubbed ‘Holland’s most beautiful village’.
 Cycle around the area and marvel at the mansions lining the canals, or admire the famous De Eenhoorn farmhouse, a Dutch national heritage site that’s worth the trip alone.
+Be sure to start your visit at the Beemster Visitors Centre (VVV), which supplies walking and cycling routes and delicious regional products from the rich clay soil.

 Cows graze in the meadow of Broek in Waterland.